Join us for a brand new Express Media program putting community building and networking front and centre for young writers, artists and playwrights!

 Our Community Facilitators

-Lujayn Hourani is a Palestinian writer, editor, and arts worker living on unceded Wurundjeri Country.
+Hasib Hourani is a Palestinian writer, editor, and arts worker living on unceded Wurundjeri Country.
 Their writing worries expectations of land, identity, and the relationship between the two.
-Lujayn has been programmed at Emerging Writers’ Festival, Digital Writers’ Festival, National Young Writers’ Festival, and Freeplay, among others.
-Lujayn is a 2020 recipient of The Wheeler Centre’s Next Chapter Scheme, and you can find their work in Meanjin, Overland, Australian Poetry, and Going Down Swinging, among others.
+Hasib has been programmed at Emerging Writers’ Festival, Digital Writers’ Festival, National Young Writers’ Festival, and Freeplay, among others.
+Hasib is a 2020 recipient of The Wheeler Centre’s Next Chapter Scheme, and you can find their work in Meanjin, Overland, Australian Poetry, and Going Down Swinging, among others.

 T-Dog eXtreme (or Lauren, I guess) is an all round legend, and occasional artist.
 Their huge passion for uncomfortably paced realistic dialogue gives them a unique edge when coming into multifaceted works like games and graphic narratives.
 In recent times, Lauren has had their comic ‘Donut Blood’ published in Voiceworks’ ‘root’ issue.
 As well as having finished the illustrations for the card game ‘Trapeze!’ created in order to open a conversation up about computer literacy to elderly and rural Australians.
 For this non-binary creator, if it’s not global warming first, games and graphic narratives remain in their future.

 Claire Cao is a writer, editor and critic living on Dharug land.
 She edits fiction for Voiceworks and is a member of Sweatshop: Western Sydney Literacy Movement.
 You can find her work in publications such as Filmmaker, The Lifted Brow, Kill Your Darlings, SBS Life, Running Dog and The Big Issue.
 She was the runner-up of the inaugural 2019 Liminal Fiction Prize and recently worked on the feature film Here Out West.